baydroid/MetriMask_mobile/README.md

     https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/

-The project does use proguard, so android/app/proguard-rules.pro must be edited, as well as babel.config.js.

 Also add the plugin @babel/plugin-proposal-private-methods to babel.config.js, with the loose option set to true.
 Be careful to make sure that react-native-reanimated/plugin comes last in the plugin array.
 Assuming there aren't any other plugins at the end of the editing babel.config.js should look something like this:

     module.exports = {